Skip to main content

 Overview

 The Service Map is BitDive's central observability tool for understanding how your microservices communicate - in real time.
-It visualizes service-to-service communication, tracks requests between components (including APIs, databases, and queues), and overlays performance metrics to help detect regressions, latency spikes, or failure cascades.
+It serves as the Real Runtime Data for your architecture, visualizing service-to-service communication, tracking requests between components, and providing the topological context required for deterministic verification.

 This view is essential for developers, DevOps engineers, and SREs operating in distributed systems, where it's critical to correlate metrics, dependencies, and request flows in order to troubleshoot effectively.